amr1234567/LoggingModule/README.md

     var app = builder.Build();
     ```

-## Step 3: Set Up Request/Response Logging Middleware
+## Step 3: Add Request/Response Logging Middleware

-To log HTTP requests and responses, use the provided middleware:
+Use the provided middleware to capture HTTP requests and responses:

-1. **Copy Middleware**:
+1. **Copy middleware**
-   - Copy the `Middlewares` folder to the presentation layer (where your controllers reside).
+   - Copy the `Middlewares` folder into your presentation layer (where controllers live).

-2. **Add Middleware to Pipeline**:
+2. **Register middleware in the pipeline**
-   - In `Program.cs`, add the following line to use the request/response logging middleware:
+   - In `Program.cs` add the middleware:
      ```csharp
      // Configure the HTTP request pipeline
      if (app.Environment.IsDevelopment())